 As I mentioned in my iPhone calendar round-up, Fantastical on the iPhone is fantastic.
 The Mac counterpart is no different.
 It’s a “fantastic calendar.”
 It includes all the features the Apple Calendar includes (Time travel, support for iCloud, Google, Exchange, Office 365, and more, and a dark mode).

 Overall, it’s just a great calendar app.
 Flexibits has left no stone unturned in taking the base that Apple built with its calendar app and taking it to the next level.
-Although it’s not part of what I am looking at for the best calendar, I do love the built-in Apple Reminders integration.
-It allows you to combine two apps into one, and it has pretty robust support.
+If you want to manage your tasks in Fantastical, you can integrate it with Reminders, Todoist, and Google Calendar (the latter two require Fantastical Premium).

 BusyCal has been around on the Mac for years.
 I think the original version launched on OS X Leopard.
 Before that, BusySync hooked into iCal to share it over a local LAN.
 Needless to say, the development team has been around the Mac calendar scene for quite a while.
 It had been many years since I had used it, so I wasn’t sure what to expect when I started testing it.

 Like Apple Calendar and Fantastical, it pulled in all of my calendars (Google and iCloud), but it supports Exchange, Outlook, Yahoo, and more.
 At first glance, it looks very similar to Apple Calendar.
 It has your sidebar with calendar listings, main window (with multiple view options), and it also includes Apple Reminders support as well.
 However, it does add one unique feature that I have fallen in love with: it includes a ten-day weather forecast.
 This feature is one of those things that you’ll wonder how you ever lived without.